FLCAC-admin/FLCAC-docs/docs/DataSubmissionHandbook.md

 If there is not an appropriate technosphere flow to map to then follow these steps:
 1. Evaluate if there are any proxy or surrogate flows in the FLCAC database that could be used (e.g., map lubricant to crude oil).
 Do not consider cut-off flows yet.
 2. Search across all FLCAC repositories via the Federal LCA Commons platform search feature.
 If an appropriate flow is found that is in a different repository, let the Data Curator know and we will combine repositories via the library feature.
 Do not consider cut-off flows yet.
-3. If public, LCI data is available for the desired flow, consider adding another process to the FLCAC.
+3. If public, LCI data is available for the desired flow, consider adding another process to the FLCAC that fills in the data gap.
 4. If no appropriate flow is found, then evaluate if there is an existing cut-off flow that is representative of your flow.
 5. If none of the above options are viable then create a new cut-off flow in the database and map your original flow to the new cut-off flow.
 Reference the cut-off section below for more details.